sampsyo/home/_posts/2014-06-07-conferencetalk.md

 ## Practice.

 Practice relentlessly.
-In my experience, practice is the *primary predictor* of talk quality: unpracticed talks are almost always terrible; thoroughly practiced talks usually go well.
+In my experience, practice is the primary predictor of talk quality: unpracticed talks are almost always terrible; thoroughly practiced talks usually go well.
 Every other effect is secondary.

 Two kinds of practice are important:

 - Practice in front of other people: your co-authors, your research group, your advisors, willing friends, your cat.
-Feedback from other humans is crucial for designing an intelligible talk: earnestly try to understand how people are getting confused, try a fix, and do another practice.
+Feedback from other humans is crucial for designing an intelligible talk: earnestly try to understand how people are getting confused, implement a fix, and do another practice.
 Everyone will want to give advice, but advice is usually not the most helpful outcome of a practice talk: the points of confusion are critical.
 You are the expert on slide-crafting for your talk; practice audiences are the experts on getting confused.
 - Practice by yourself: in front of a wall or a mirror.
 Solo practices are important for two reasons:
 	- "Full" practices are tricky to organize; you'll only get to do a handful even in optimal scheduling conditions.
 You need to go through the motions more often than that.
 	- Talking to yourself (if you're not overwhelmed by the self-consciousness that you look like a crazy person) is way less terrifying.
 By running through the words without anyone judging you, you can foster a sense of calm and associate it with your presentation.
 During the real thing, your brain can tap into this feeling instead of the at-hand alternatives: terrifying practice talks or the even more terrifying real thing.